Isosec’s Virtual Smartcard

-Virtualising your NHS smartcard into the cloud means you can access it using a more convenient form of authentication, like your smartphone. iO Virtual Smartcard works with your NHS issued HR card, an RFID tag or even a biometric like your thumbprint.
+Virtualising your NHS smartcard into the cloud means you can access it using a more convenient form of authentication, like your smartphone.
+Virtual Smartcard works with your NHS issued HR card, an RFID tag, push notifications, a one-time passcode or even a biometric like your thumbprint.

 Challenges without iO Virtual Smartcard